 For the past three years, the Department of Health and Human Services (SDHHS) has shifted our work and mission to respond to the COVID-19 pandemic.
 Our work has been severely impacted and our staff was pressed into playing multiple roles in order to respond.
 Despite the shortage, our staff kept the Public Health work for the City of Springfield moving forward as well as responding to the public requests for support due to the pandemic.
 SDHHS continues to distribute Home Test Kits and offer vaccinations on a weekly basis.
-Our vaccination clinics immunized over 12,200 Springfield residents with our immunization partners, Behavioral Health Network (BHN) and American Medical Response (AMR).
-Data continues to be provided to our residents outlining the status of the pandemic in the City of Springfield.
-This information is updated on a weekly basis on the city website to date, SDHHS has distributed over 220,000 COVID-19 test kits to Springfield residents.
+Springfield Department of Health and Human Service (SDHHS) has had chronic pervasive staffing needs.
+Our clerical staff has functioned with shortages and has kept our burial permit and environmental health units operational.
+Despite staffing shortages, our Nursing staff continue to respond to the residents.